DonaldWhyte/high-performance-data-processing-in-python/contents.md

 _e.g. adding one to all elements in an array_

-[NEXT]
-### A Problem...
+_note_
-We want to use NumPy's built-in operations...

-...but we don't want to perform loads of copies to match up the array sizes.
+We want to use NumPy's built-in operations, but we don't want to perform loads of copies to match up the array sizes.

 [NEXT]
 ### Adding 1 to an Array